You Don’t Need These Non-Essential Products

 For one thing, it can cost you as much as $200, or more, a year in premium payments.
 You may be limited to two claims per year, and there could be a $275 deductible per claim.
 The deductible that you pay may cost significantly more than your actual cell phone.
 You also don’t have a say in what kind of replacement cell phone you receive.
 Your plan may just give you a refurbished, used cell phone as a replacement.

 Additionally, you may spend hundreds of dollars a year to keep the policy in force and never break your cell phone.
 Insurance is a necessity in life, but so is prioritization.
+However, in some cases insurance can actually help you save some money.
+For example, if you have a pet, getting the best pet insurance will certainly cut your vet expenses!

 Do You Need It?